A Survey on Video Diffusion Models: Video Generation

 \subsection{Unconditional Video Generation}

 In this section, we delve into unconditional video generation.
-It refers to generating videos that belong to specific domain without extra condition.
+It refers to generating videos that belong to the specific domain without extra conditions.
 The focal points of these studies revolve around the design of video representations and the architecture of diffusion model networks.

-$\bullet$ \textbf{U-Net based Generation} As one of the earliest works on unconditional video diffusion models and later serves as a significant baseline method, VIDM~\cite{VIDM} utilizes two streams: the content generation stream for video frame content generation, and the motion stream which defines video motion.
-By merging these two streams, consistent videos are generated.
-Furthermore, the authors employ Positional Group Normalization (PosGN)~\cite{improvedddpm} to enhance video continuity and explore the combination of Implicit Motion Condition (IMC) and PosGN to address the generation consistency of long videos.
+$\bullet$ \textbf{U-Net based Generation} As one of the earliest works on unconditional video diffusion models and a significant baseline method, VIDM~\cite{VIDM} uses two streams: the content generation stream for video frame content generation and the motion stream to define video motion.
+By merging these streams, consistent videos are generated.
+Additionally, the authors employ Positional Group Normalization (PosGN)~\cite{improvedddpm} to enhance video continuity and explore combining Implicit Motion Condition (IMC) and PosGN to address the generation consistency of long videos.

-Similar to LDM~\cite{stablediffusion}, PVDM~\cite{PVDM} first trains an auto-encoder~\cite{timesformer,xing2023svformer} to map pixels into a lower-dimensional latent space, followed by applying a diffusion denoising generative model in the latent space to synthesize videos.
+Similar to LDM~\cite{stablediffusion}, PVDM~\cite{PVDM} first trains an auto-encoder to map pixels into a lower-dimensional latent space, followed by applying a diffusion denoising generative model in the latent space to synthesize videos.
 This approach reduces both training and inference costs while capable of maintaining satisfactory generation quality.

-Primarily focusing on synthesizing driving scene videos, GD-VDM~\cite{gd-vdm} first generate depth map videos where scene and layout generation are prioritized whereas fine details and textures are abstracted away.
+GD-VDM~\cite{gd-vdm} first generates depth map videos where scene and layout generation are prioritized whereas fine details and textures are abstracted away.
 Then, the generated depth maps are provided as a conditioning signal to further generate the remaining details of the video.
 This methodology retains superior detail generation capabilities and is particularly applicable to complex driving scene video generation tasks.

 LEO~\cite{LEO} involves representing motion within the generation process through a sequence of flow maps, thereby inherently separating motion from appearance.
 It achieves human video generation through the combination of a flow-based image animator and a Latent Motion Diffusion Model.
 The former learns the reconstruction from flow maps to motion codes, while the latter captures motion priors to obtain motion codes.
 The synergy of these two methods enables effective learning of human video correlations.
 Furthermore, this approach can be extended to tasks such as infinite-length human video synthesis and content-preserving video editing.